 • Members may remove and return craft to storage.

 • Comply with government regulations regarding social distancing.
 Keep 1.5 metres apart and allow 4 square metres per person indoors.

 • Please rig outside the yard if possible.
 You may rig in the yard but if you do so please move out of the yard asap.

 • Move in and out of the yard rapidly.

 • The Club toilets and changerooms are open.
-Keep 1.5 metres apart and allow 4 square metres per person.
+Keep at least 1.5 metres apart and allow 4 square metres per person.

 • The yard is open during the day but requires security access card/fob after hours.

 • There is limited access to the ramp or yard for road trailers.